-I think the number about customer satisfaction that I shared earlier should tell you how much power does UX hold.
+I think the number about customer satisfaction that I shared earlier should tell you how much power UX holds.

 It’s optimal if you can fit everything onto a one-page layout; a lot of transformation contemplates have demonstrated that the fewer snaps to check out there are, the higher your conversion rate will be.

-With 2 or 3 columns designed, a checkout page like this will show much more indicative of a process, which encourages customers to fill out and finalize their orders.
+With 2 or 3 columns designed, a checkout page like this will indicate a process that encourages customers to fill out and finalize their orders.

-Indeed it is, there are countless studies on ecommerce checkout that conclude one step checkout is the ultimate solution.
+Indeed, there are countless studies on ecommerce checkout that conclude that Magento 2 one step checkout is the ultimate solution.

 >>> CHECK OUR MATH RIGHT HERE: One step checkout statistics and facts